Make an Account

 Most US Federal Government publications in our collection are in the Public Domain and may be used, copied, and re-distributed without restriction.
 We may occasionally need to restrict reproduction for materials to which we do not have copy- or reproduction-rights.

 Some of our aerial photographs can be found in digital format through our online map interface called FrameFinder.
 We are continually adding content to this tool.
-If we have a hard copy aerial photograph and have not yet scanned it and added it to FrameFinder, you can request that we scan the aerial photograph for you for a fee.
+If FrameFinder shows that we have a frame but it has not yet been scanned, you can request that we scan the aerial photograph for you for a fee.
+The FrameFinder tool does not represent all of our holdings.
+Images found by using our full imagery catalog and the indexes may be available for free download in our image directory.
 For more information on scanning aerial photography, see Aerial Photography Scanning.
 For prices, see the Fees section below.

 Maps and Atlases

 At this time, we do not have the resources to scan maps or atlases.
 You can make an appointment to visit the collection in person and take your own photographs, however.
 See the information below about in-person visits.

 Much of the geospatial data on our network files can be directly copied by using computers in the Interdisciplinary Research Collaboratory (depending on license restrictions).
 Data on CDs and DVDs can be checked out for 7 days.
 For all inquiries about accessing geospatial data, contact the Collaboratory directly.

 Patrons wishing to use reproductions of Geospatial Collection materials for either commercial/for-profit or non-profit use may be subject to permissions and usage fees.
 These fees are for one-time use and are in addition to royalties/licensing fees imposed by the copyright holder.
 See the Fees section below for current prices.